carlmontanari/scrapli/README.md

   a "raw" SSH (or telnet) connection that is created by instantiating a Transport object, and a Channel object . `Scrape` provides (via Channel) read/write methods and not much else -- this should feel familiar if you have used paramiko in the past.
 More specific "drivers" can inherit from this class to extend functionality of the
     driver to make it more friendly for network devices.
-In fact, there is a `NetworkDriver` which does just that .
-This `NetworkDriver` isn't really meant to be used directly though, but to be further extended and built upon instead.
-As this library is focused on interacting with network devices, an example scrapli driver (built on the `NetworkDriver`) would be the `IOSXE` driver -- to, as you may have guessed, interact with devices running Cisco's IOS-XE operating system.
+In fact, there is a `NetworkDriver` abstract base class which does just that.
+This `NetworkDriver` isn't really meant to be used directly though (hence why it is an ABC), but to be further extended and built upon instead.
+As this library is focused on interacting with network devices , an example scrapli driver (built on the `NetworkDriver`) would be the `IOSXE` driver -- to, as you may have guessed, interact with devices running Cisco's IOS-XE operating system.

 # Table of Contents